Skink: Evolutionary history

 Skink genera known from fossils include the following:

 Behavior

 A trait apparent in many species of skink is digging and burrowing.
 Many spend their time underground where they are mostly safe from predators, sometimes even digging out tunnels for easy navigation.
 They also use their tongues to sniff the air and track their prey.
 When they encounter their prey, they chase it down until they corner it or manage to land a bite and then swallow it whole.
-They can be voracious hunters.
+Despite being voracious hunters at times, all species pose no threat to humans and will generally avoid interaction in the wild.
+Being neither poisonous nor venomous, their bites are also mild and minor.